tferrari92/automate-all-the-things/README.md

 <br/>

 ## Create AWS Service Connections
-This service connection is required for our Azure DevOps pipelines to interact with other AWS.
+This service connection is required for our Azure DevOps pipelines to interact with AWS.

 1. Go back to Azure DevOps and open your project.
 2. Go to Project settings on the left side menu (bottom-left corner).